usnistgov/mass/doc/xray_efficiency_models.rst

 There are also some premade filter classes for filters that commonly show up in our instrument filter stacks.
 At the moment, the FilterStack subclasses listed below are implemented:
  - ``AlFilmWithOxide`` - models a typical IR blocking filter with native oxide layers, which can be important for thin filters.
- - ``AlFilmWithPolymer`` - class models a similar IR blocking filter, but with increased structural support from a polymer backing.
+ - ``AlFilmWithPolymer`` - models a similar IR blocking filter, but with increased structural support from a polymer backing.
- - ``LEX_HT`` - class models LEX_HT vacuum windows, which contain a polymer backed Al film and stainless steel mesh.
+ - ``LEX_HT`` - models LEX_HT vacuum windows, which contain a polymer backed Al film and stainless steel mesh.
 Usage examples and efficiency curves of these classes are shown below.

 .. testcode::